valis70/hanreader/README.md

 ## Usage & Contributions

 Feel free to use.
-Don't hesitate to create a pull request with your improvements - there is room for improvements! :)
+Don't hesitate to create a pull request with your improvements - there is room for them! :)